yeonsoochung/walmart-sales/README.md

 ### Transformations with SQL

 I loaded the transformed sales data (sales_data.csv), calendar.csv, and sell_prices.csv files to PostgreSQL.
-I imported data as views into PBI, and I applied the following processing steps to create those views:
+Before importing data as views into PBI, I applied the following processing steps to create those views: